rstudio/keras3/docs/dev/reference/layer_reversible_embedding.md

 - reverse_dtype:

-  Optional dtype used for the reverse projection.
+  Dtype used for the reverse-projection computation.
+Defaults to the layer's compute dtype.

 - logit_soft_cap:

-  Optional positive value.
-When set, reverse-projection logits are limited with `tanh(logits / logit_soft_cap) * logit_soft_cap`.
+  Optional positive number.
+When set, reverse-projection logits are scaled by `tanh(logits / logit_soft_cap) * logit_soft_cap`.
+This
+  narrows the range of output logits and can improve training.

 - ...: